How to Make and Cancel an Appointment

 Use the Patient Access Support Centre before you call us.

 We are a very busy practice and we regularly review our appointment booking system so that we offer the best possible service to our patients.
-Routine appointments with a GP are normally 12 minutes each.
+Routine appointments with a GP or Advanced Clinical Practitioner are normally 10 minutes each.

 Please telephone our patient number on 01622 890294 to book an appointment.
-Alternatively, you may book an appointment through our electronic booking system, you need to have been allocated a PIN number by reception to be able to do this.
-To register please provide two forms of identification which include your passport or drivers licence and a utilities bill at reception, you will then be provided with a PIN number.
+Alternatively, you may book an appointment via the eConsult service which is available on the homepage of our website.
+You may also book an appointment through our electronic booking system; you need to have been allocated a PIN number by reception to be able to do this.
+To register please see the Patient Access link above.

 Urgent Cases are Usually Seen on the Day